5 Ecommerce Myths You Need to Stop Believing22 April 2022

-The reality: By choosing an ERP-integrated ecommerce solution, you eliminate literally all of your data entry problems.
+By choosing an ERP-integrated ecommerce solution, you eliminate literally all of your data entry problems.

 ERP integration automates all of the routine business processes that involve copying and transmitting data.
 It sends product, price, customer, order, and invoice data back and forth between your web store and your ERP, getting everything done in a fraction of the time while eliminating the possibility of human error.